venits/instagram-web-oauth/README.md

 Usage is very simple it requires just **3 lines of code** :)

-1. In you .html file in which Instagram auth flow will be called add this line of code in < head > tag.
+1. In your .html file in which Instagram auth flow will be called add this line of code in **< head>** tag.
 For better performance put it at the beginning ;)

 *In React this file will be **index.html** in your public folder.*
 ```html